 Compensation for executive managers is different from compensation for other employees in most organizations.
 Executive compensation covers employees that include company presidents, chief executive officers (CEOs), chief financial officers (CFOs), vice presidents, occasionally directors, and other upper-level managers.
 These high-level employees are paid executive compensation.

 Executive compensation is different from compensation for lower-level employees.
 The salary and other benefits are negotiated and are documented in a customized employment contract.
+This is because the senior leaders of an organization come from positions in other organizations where they made top dollar as increasingly senior leaders.
+They expect to make comparable compensation before considering a move to a different organization.

 Executive compensation often includes: